 - The great wildebeest migration is one of the greatest natural spectacles that takes place between Tanzania’s Serengeti National Park and Kenya’s Masai Mara National Reserve.
 Each year, millions of wildebeest, zebra and antelopes migrate in a circular route as they follow the rains in search of food.
 It is a race for survival during which at least 500,000 wildebeest calves are born in the Serengeti between January to March.

-- On Tanzania’s northern safari circuit, you’ll have the chance to witness around 2 million flamingoes over Lake Manyara and tree-climbing lions in Lake Manyara National Park.
-Watch the endangered African wild dogs at Selous Game Reserve on Tanzania’s southern safari circuit.
+- On Tanzania’s northern safari circuit, you’ll have the chance to witness around 2 million flamingoes on Lake Manyara and tree-climbing lions in Lake Manyara National Park.
+While you might be lucky to see the endangered African wild dogs at Selous Game Reserve on Tanzania’s southern safari circuit.

 - Women travellers with an interest in mountain climbing can explore Mount Kilimanjaro, located near Kilimanjaro National Park.
 Mount Meru, another safari attraction located 70 kilometres west of Mt Kilimanjaro, is smaller and can help you prepare for the Kilimanjaro climb.
 While reaching the Mount Meru summit typically takes 3 days, it takes around 5-9 days to reach the top of Kilimanjaro.